 We developed 3 scenarios to test how well our computational model worked.
-Each scenario includes five separate testimonies that allow our model to revise its beliefs and deduce who the killer is.
-For all scenarios, our model successfully predicted who the killer was.
+Each scenario includes five separate testimonies that allow the model to revise its beliefs and deduce who the killer is.
+For all scenarios, the model successfully predicted who the killer was.
 The first scenario implied the killer was John and the bailiff's evidence said that the cause of death was poison and the motive was protection.
-However, we do not know this yet because the bailiff does not present their evidence until the end of all five testimonies.
-The first testimony was from John and he claimed that Craig killed the victim with poison because of adultery.
+However, the model does not know this yet because the bailiff does not present their evidence until the end of all five testimonies.
+The first testimony was from John who claimed that Craig killed the victim with poison because of adultery.
 All of John's claims appeared to make sense so after John's statement we believed that Craig was the killer and he killed the victim with poison.
 Next Craig testified and claimed that John was the killer with the exact same weapon of poison.
-Our beliefs did not change after this testimony, but it shifted the weight to make John slightly more likely to be the killer than he was before.
+The beliefs did not change after this testimony, but it shifted the weight to make John slightly more likely to be the killer than he was before.
 The next testimony was given by Matthew.
 Matthew also claimed that John was the killer but he claimed that the weapon was rope rather than poison and the motive was protection.
-After this testimony our belief changes to thinking that John was the killer and he killed the victim with poison for protection.
-As you can see, our belief about the motive and killer changed but more evidence from the testimonies still suggested poison was the weapon so that did not change.
+After this testimony the belief changes to thinking that John was the killer and he killed the victim with poison for protection.
+Its belief about the motive and killer changed but other evidence from the testimonies still suggested poison was the weapon so neither of those beliefs changed.
 The next testimony given was by Daniel, and none of the claims in Daniel's testimony matched any of the other testimonies at all.
-Because of this, our belief did not change at all from this testimony, but the weight for truth value was slightly shifted.
+Because of this, the beliefs did not change at all from this testimony, but the weight for truth value was slightly shifted.
 The last testimony for this scenario was given by Theresa where she confirms the cause of death but states a different killer and motive.
-This does not change our belief about the killer or motive at all because there is still more support for the previous testimonies.
-In the end, our hypothesized killer for scenario one was correct.
-Similar results were recorded for the other scenarios and many different variations of them to test how the system reacted to certain details or uncertainties.
+This does not change the model's beliefs about the killer or motive at all because there is still support for the previous testimonies.
+In the end, the hypothesized killer for scenario one was correct.
+Similar results were recorded for the other scenarios and many different variations of those scenarios to test how the system reacted to other details or uncertainties.

-Our model seems to excel at matching testimonies and removing contradictions.
+This model seems to excel at matching testimonies and removing contradictions.
 Loads of time was spent to make sure that contradictions within testimonies would render the entire testimony useless.
-Also, as we discussed earlier, the model is phenomenal at deducing the guilty party.
+Also, as discussed earlier, the model is phenomenal at deducing the guilty party.

 While the model was an overall success, there are a few drawbacks that prevent it from being perfect in its decision making.
 The first of these drawbacks is that the order matters when taking the testimony.
 This means that the truth values associated with a testimony do not really matter until all of the testimonies are in.
 For example, since the model has no other previous knowledge, when the first testimony is entered, it is assumed to be mostly true as there is nothing to compare it with.
 This could easily change if the first testimony differs from the other four.
 The truth value or confidence level will decrease with each new and different testimony.
 Another drawback is how giving a correct testimony that agrees with the knowledge base actually increases the likelihood of that particular witness being the killer.
-We believe that the current values we have are a bit too strong and this should not matter as much as it does.
+We believe that the current values in the system are too strong and this should not influence the decision making process as much as it does.